aplteam/Cider/docs/Cider-User-Guide.md

 You must restart Dyalog in order to start using the new version.

+A> ### ]Cider.UpdateCider
+A>
+A> Note that due to a change of the target folder this command will only work when you use it to update version 0.37.0 A>
+A> *In earlier versions of Cider the command cannot know about the new target folder and must therefore not be used.*
+A>
+A> For that reason you are advised to delete the `Cider/` folder from you `MyUCMDs/` folder (which means un-installing it) and then install again.

+#### Git

+If you use Git for version control management, and you have the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") installed, then Cider uses the package [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub") for communicating with Git.

+For example, when a project carries a directory `.git/` then Cider knows that the project is version controlled with Git, and it therefore uses the API of `APLGit2` to display the Git status report for a project in the later stages of opening a project.

 ### Configuration

 #### Global configuration

 Cider may have a global configuration file that can be used to define settings that effect all projects.
 It's named is `cider.json`, and it is referred to as the _global_ Cider config file.

 This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
-For example, for a user JohnDoe the path would be C:\Users\JohnDoe\.cider on Windows, on Linux it would be /home/JohnDoe/.cider etc.
+For example, for a user JohnDoe the path would be `C:\Users\JohnDoe\.cider` on Windows, on Linux it would be `/home/JohnDoe/.cider` etc.

 This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved as well as the file `cider.config.template` that is used as a template when a new project is created.